Counselling I CBT I DBT I Coaching

-Cognitive Behavioural Psychotherapist, Counsellor and Personal Development Coach
+Cognitive Behavioural Psychotherapists, Counsellors and Personal Development/Life Coaching

 Psychotherapy / Counselling / Coaching Contract

-My primary focus is to provide safe and effective therapy and Coaching in an environment based on respect and a commitment to your well-being.
+Our primary focus is to provide safe and effective Therapy and Coaching in an environment based on respect and a commitment to your well-being.

 The following is a summary of the terms and conditions under which therapy and coaching are provided.